The-Sofishticated-Man/snapchatbotxd/README.md

 # snapchatbotxd
-A snapchat webcrawler for catfishing weirdoes
+A snapchat webcrawler for catfishing weirdos